 9. It was named after a canal that was never built.

 10. Speaking of names, Bourbon Street was named after the French ruling class, not the drink.

 11. These days you’ll find none of the former…and plenty of the latter.

 12. The St. Charles Avenue streetcar line is the oldest continuously operating streetcar system in the country.

-13. Speaking of streetcars, riding one in NOLA is pretty great.
+13. Speaking of streetcars,

 15. …as was Grammy-winning Louis “Satchmo” Armstrong…